We are probably long past the days of the traditional, straightforward hobby of card collecting, right?

 But with that, is it a bad thing?
 Cards are easier to purchase now more than ever (well, not blasters or retail products in general, but that’s for another blog).

 I’m talking singles, primarily—if there is a card you want, you can easily fire up any number of sites or apps and seek it out, and with great success.
+(There are also card value apps when you’re in research mode.)
 The aforementioned and biggest player, eBay, and then of course COMC, Sportlots, and more.

 Which leads us to StarStock, a new trading card platform that touts itself as “The Stock Market” for cards.